big img

 How Much Does Cataract Surgery Cost?

 Most major medical insurance companies will cover a portion of cataract surgery.
 If the patient has secondary insurance, those will often pick up the remaining balance.
-Otherwise the patient is responsible for the remaining balance following their surgery.
-The cost of a specialty lens will not be covered by insurance and will be an out of pocket expense.
+Otherwise, the patient is responsible for any costs following their surgery.
+The cost of a specialty lens will not be covered by insurance and will be an out-of-pocket expense.
 The cost of a specialty lens varies based on the type of lens Dr. Kraff recommends.
 The exact cost will be discussed at the time of your cataract consultation.

 The Kraff Eye Institute is a proud partner of CareCredit, America's top patient payment program.
 CareCredit allows you to start your vision care procedure right away, then pay for it at your convenience with low monthly payments.